Southern Chile Properties

 2. A place with modern infrastructure in its cities, development projects and upgrades underway in its provinces.
 Offering a privileged variety of climate, geography and landscape it has many communities to choose from with varying natural beauty.
 Combined with strong, secure and balanced governance together these characteristics make Chile one of the best places in which to live in Latin America.

-There are Free Trade Agreements with Australia, Canada, Central America, China, Colombia, EFTA (Norway, Switzerland, Iceland and Liechtenstein), Malaysia, Mexico, Panama, Peru, South Korea, Vietnam, Hong Kong, Thailand, Turkey and the United States.
+6. Chile has many trade agreements.
+There are Free Trade Agreements with Australia, Canada, Central America, China, Colombia, EFTA (Norway, Switzerland, Iceland and Liechtenstein), Malaysia, Mexico, Panama, Peru, South Korea, Vietnam, Hong Kong and Thailand to name a few.

 There are Economic Association Agreements with the European Union, Japan & P4 (TPP Countries) as well as Complementation Agreements with Bolivia, Ecuador, MERCOSUR (Argentina, Brazil, Paraguay, and Uruguay).
 It also has a Partial Scope Agreement with the country of India signed in 2007 and deepened in 2021.

 7. Chile is known for its sustained efforts and success in transparency of government.
 This is reflected through rankings in correlating international indexes.
 These indicies highlight the low level of corruption in the country and particularly its sound finances; due to government efforts to raise standards in administration of the state.
 In the Transparency International’s 2021 Corruption Perceptions Index, Chile obtained a score of 67 points, ranking the same as the United States, 2nd in the Latin American/Caribbean grouped countries and 27th overall out of 180 economies measured.